 - Streaming Platform: HBO Max

-Godzilla vs. Mechagodzilla as an entertaining film in which Mechagodzilla appeared for the first time.
+Godzilla vs. Mechagodzilla is an entertaining film in which Mechagodzilla appears for the first time.
 It is one of the best movies in the Godzilla Showa series and is among the earliest series of these films.

-Mechagodzilla is a tough component that has abilities far more superior than Godzilla.
-There is Godzilla’s ally King Caesar who is a lion-dog hybrid.
+Mechagodzilla is a tough component that has abilities far superior to Godzilla.
+First, Godzilla’s ally King Caesar is a lion-dog hybrid.
 He needs to be awoken from his sleep by singing Japanese adult music.

 2. Independence Day (1996)